 Term Definition Approval An approval is a determination that a person is eligible for Medical Assistance benefits.
 Decision Letter A decision letter notifies a customer of approval or denial of AHCCCS Medical Assistance program eligibility.
 Eligibility Begin Date Effective date a person is eligible for AHCCCS Medical Services.

 B Approval Letters

 B Approval Letters

 Every person that applies for AHCCCS Medical Assistance must receive a letter explaining the decision on their application.
-An approval letter must contain the following information:
+See MA1604 for information regarding written letters.